 The demand for health systems that function rapidly and efficiently is here and growing.
-Electronic health records, known as EHR’s are a big part of what keeps this evolution going.
+Electronic health records, known as EHR’s are a big part of what keeps this evolution expanding.
 Naturally, the speed and efficiency with which this happens helps health professionals work smarter, and treat patients faster.
-Later, we break down an example of how EHR transfers are achieved using a recent project that included an HL7 integration based on CompuGroup Medical’s (CGM) LabDAQ system.
+Below, we provide an example how EHR data-transfers help a startup achieve their business model using an HL7 integration based on CompuGroup Medical’s (CGM) LabDAQ system.

-CompuGroup Medical is a company helping connect health experts, insurance companies and other care facilities with software services to provide reliable transfer of health records and other data.
+CompuGroup Medical is a company connecting health experts, insurance companies and other care facilities with software services to provide reliable transfer of health records and related data.

 CGM’s software system is called LabDAQ, which is the most widely used Laboratory Information System (LIS) in the US.
 It’s implemented across most healthcare organizations for the purpose of transferring and exchanging electronic health records between agencies.